boobo94/boobo94.github.io/_drafts/webservice-architecture-golang.md

 ### /db/tests

 I know probably you project manager can skip this step, because the project must be prepared as sooner as possible, but trust me, it's better to write tests.

-* about tests..
-* about library
-* example of tests
+So a good package for Go, in my opinion, to write Unit Tests is [Testify](https://github.com/stretchr/testify), it's very simple to use it and very powerful.

 ## /gen